 Ultimately, using a free VPN isn’t really recommended.
 But if you’re in a short-term bind, then the Windscribe freemium option or (better yet) a premium VPN with a money-back guarantee is the perfect solution.

-Be sure to use our best VPN service comparison tool to find the right VPN to install on your Android!
+Be sure to compare VPNs using our comparison tool to find the right VPN to install on your Android!